iamaryanyadavv/cph-argon2-csp/README.md

 ## Technologies used
 python, socket (py module), argon2, resource (py module)

-## By
+## Contributors
-Aryan Yadav and Samvit Jatia
+Aryan Yadav and Samvit Jatia from March to May 2023